cdl-geneseo/geneseo-dictionary/W/Walk-of-Shame.md

 # Walk of Shame

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Walk of Shame

 Created by  Unknown User (kmh28), last modified on Nov 24, 2008

 (noun) The walk back to your dorm or apartment in the morning after a night of partying (due to one who passes out or hooks up.)